 – constant house moves

 2) Emotional invalidation.
 Examples include:

-– a parent telling their child they wish he/she could be more like his/her brother/sister/cousin etc.
+– a parent telling their child they wish he/she could be more like his or her brother/sister/ cousin etc.

 – a parent telling the child he is ‘just like his father’ (meant disparagingly).
 This invalidates the child’s unique identity.

-– telling a child s/he shouldn’t be upset/crying over something, therefore invalidating the child’s reaction and implying the child’s having such feelings is inappropriate.
+– telling a child she or he shouldn’t be upset over something, therefore invalidating the child’s reaction and implying the child’s having such feelings is inappropriate.

-– telling the child he/she is exaggerating about how bad something is.
-Again, this invalidates the child’s perception of how something is adversely affecting him/her.
+– telling the child he or she is exaggerating about how bad something is.
+Again, this invalidates the child’s perception of how something is adversely affecting him or her.

-– a parent telling a child to stop feeling sorry for him/herself and think about good things instead.
+– a parent telling a child to stop feeling sorry for him or herself and think about good things instead.
 Again, this invalidates the child’s sadness and encourages him/her to suppress emotions.

 Invalidation of a child’s emotions, and undermining the authenticity of their feelings, can lead the child to start demonstrating his/her emotions in a very extreme way in order to gain the recognition he/she previously failed to elicit.